awsdocs/amazon-mwaa-user-guide/doc_source/t-cloudwatch-cloudtrail-logs.md

   1. Verify that your operator has the appropriate Python libraries to load\.
 You can try eliminating imports until you find the one that's causing the issue\.

-  1. Set the number of processes the Scheduler runs in `celery.sync_parallelism` to `1`\.
-To learn more, see [Performance tuning for Apache Airflow on Amazon MWAA](best-practices-tuning.md)\.

 ### I see a 'ResourceAlreadyExistsException' error in CloudTrail<a name="t-cloudtrail"></a>

 ```